First the good news...

 - Sugar - sugar from sugarbeets may be GM but sugar from sugar cane is non-GM

-- Alfalfa - this is a livestock feed.
+- Alfalfa - (also known as lucerne) this is a livestock feed.
 The US does not allow it to be used as alfalfa sprouts for food but Australia has since February 2014.
 We think it unlikely that any alfalfa sprouts sold in Australia are GM.

 As most of these ingredients end up as processed ingredients like oils, our laws say they do not need labelling.
 Even a bottle of canola oil made from 100% GM canola escapes labelling.
 In the EU it would be labelled as GM.